RobertAKARobin/util/web/README.md

 -	The build script copies the contents of `src` to a `tmp` folder so that it can transpile `<markdown>` tags before the TS is compiled.
 Without this step the Markdown would need to be compiled in the browser.
 However, if your `tsconfig.json` has path aliases for `src` then it'll keep the Markdown from getting transpiled correctly.
 To resolve, point your alias to `tmp` as well as `src`, e.g. `paths: { "@src/*": ["tmp/*", "src/*"]}`
 -	Have to include `tmp` in the tsconfig `includes` for until TSX fixes an issue with decorators: https://github.com/evanw/esbuild/issues/3496

-### Render methods

-`Component.get`
+-	Using `[on]` attributes
+	-	+ Easier to debug in HTML
+	-	+ Don't need to place event listeners
+	-	- Will error if page doesn't have JS
+	-	- Verbose
+-	Using JS expressions instead of HTML tags
+	-	+ Can set private properties inline
+	-	+ Has typing out of the box
+	-	+ Don't have to manually import
+	-	- Will always call constructor and/or chained functions

--	Extra step: have to translate to comment
+	-	- Extra step: have to translate to comment
--	Looks stupid

-`<component>`

--	Not so type-safe
--	Have to manually import

 ### Existing frameworks